KCWI observations of the extended nebulae in Mrk 273: Observations and Data

 \subsubsection{Voronoi binning}

-To enhance the signal-to-noise (S/N) for spectroscopic analysis of low surface brightness diffuse emission, we constructed Vorinoi bins \citep{cap03} of the data using the IDL routine VORONOI\_2D\_BINNING \footnote{\url{https://www-astro.physics.ox.ac.uk/~mxc/software/\#binning}}.
+To enhance the signal-to-noise (S/N) for spectroscopic analysis of low surface brightness diffuse emission, we constructed Voronoi bins \citep{cap03} of the data using the IDL routine VORONOI\_2D\_BINNING \footnote{\url{https://www-astro.physics.ox.ac.uk/~mxc/software/\#binning}}.
 The Voronoi binning technique is an optimal method to bin two-dimensional data to achieve a minimum S/N in each bin while maximally preserving spatial resolution, and is commonly used in the analysis of IFU data \citep{cap09}.
 An emission line flux and error map is required to construct the Voronoi bins.
 The two strongest emission line features in our data are the [OII]3726,9 doublet and [OIII]5007.
-We created initial emission line maps of each line by integrating over the emission line and subtracting nearby continuum at wavelengths on either side.
+We created initial emission line maps of each line for the purpose of Voronoi binning by integrating over the emission line and subtracting nearby continuum at wavelengths on either side.
 The relative emission line strengths of [OIII]5007 and [OII]3726,9 vary widely across different regions of the galaxy.
 For example, the [OIII]5007 emission line is several times stronger than the [OII]3726,9 doublet in the northeast region of the galaxy, but is several times weaker in the southwest.
 To minimize binning bias towards one particular emission line, and thus a particular region of the galaxy, we created a combined line map of both emission lines by multiplying the [OII]3726,9 map by two and adding it to the [OIII]5007 map.
 The factor of two was introduced to avoid bias towards [OIII]5007, which is, on average, approximately two times stronger than [OII]3726,9 across the galaxy.
 We used the combined line flux and error maps to construct Voronoi bins with a target S/N of 25 and a threshold S/N of 1.
 The 12184 spaxels above the S/N threshold are grouped into 1588 Voronoi bins, with 1026 unbinned spaxels.
+The resulting binning scheme is shown in the left panel of Figure \ref{fig:vor}.